WordPress Blogger’s Survival Guide

 Yaro’s Blog Profits Blueprint is the best free guide to how to make money blogging.

-@Emil, it’s almost impossible to answer.
-There are at least 3 variable that make a big difference:
+• Emil, it’s almost impossible to answer.
+There are at least 3 variables that make a big difference:

 1.)
 How much a click is worth for your topic.
 Some are worth .02 and some are worth $2.00.